-Students must provide two of the three types of AT service in their area of AT application.
+Students must provide two of the three types of AT service in their area of focus.
 One must be an Evaluation, and the second can be either an Implementation or a Follow-up.

-- In addition to the DHD 590 Field Experience Instructor, the student will also have a Field Experience Supervisor.
-The Field Experience Supervisor must be a qualified practitioner with experience and expertise in the student's area of AT application.
-UIC ATCP faculty may serve as the Field Experience Supervisor, or the student may suggest a local Field Experience Supervisor for the Field Experience Instructor to review and approve. - 2.
-The student creates a plan for both areas of service, which must be approved by the DHD 590 Field Experience Instructor and the Field Experience Supervisor. - 3.
-The Field Experience Supervisor observes the student performing the two services and then the student compiles a written report form for each, that includes a summary of all components of the service.
+1. In addition to the DHD 590 Field Experience Instructor, the student will also have a Field Experience Supervisor.
+The Field Experience Supervisor must be a qualified practitioner with experience and expertise in the student's area of focus.
+UIC ATCP faculty may serve as the Field